-Calling (or, really, emailing) out of work can feel uncomfortable.
-You likely worry that your boss will be upset with you for not showing up, or might be concerned that you'll lose your job for taking the time off to take care of yourself—as you might worry that your absence will make you seem unreliable.
+Calling out of work can feel uncomfortable.
+You may worry that your boss will be upset, that your absence will make you seem unreliable, or that you'll lose your job for taking the time off to take care of yourself.

-But in reality, the chances that your boss will actually deny your request to not work while sick and be upset about it are slim to none (unless, of course, they have a very valid reason for absolutely needing you at the office or you have a history of, ahem, playing hooky).
+But in reality, the chances that your boss will be upset and actually deny your request to not work while sick are slim to none (unless, of course, they have a valid reason for absolutely needing you at the office or you have a history of, ahem, playing hooky).

 Let your boss know that you're sick as soon as possible.
 Give them as much notice as you can so that you and your boss (and your team!) can work together to figure out how to handle your absence if necessary.
 Besides, notice is respectful and appreciated, regardless of whether or not your absence will take a huge toll on the day's work.